 Next, surface preparation on the main field of the floor is accomplished.
 All surfaces to be coated must be clean, sound and free of mastics or other contaminants which may interfere with bonding.
-Concrete must be acid etched, shotblasted or diamond-ground to achieve a 5-10 mil profile.
-If acid etching is used, it must be done using a floor machine with a "nylogrit" brush or HD-24 Pre-grind can be used.
+Dry profiling is preferred over chemical etching.
+Shotblasted or diamond-ground to achieve a 60 to 120 grit profile.

-Etching must be done in strict accordance with the guidelines detailed on specific product information sheets.
-Properly prepared concrete must have a texture like 120 grit sandpaper.
 Wood surfaces must be exterior grade plywood, securely fastened to the subfloor or joists.
-Wood must be sanded before application and the joints filled with 3" fiber mesh tape and Granicrete Epoxy Crack Patch Gel 4H.
+Wood must be sanded before application and the joints filled with 3" fiber mesh tape and Granicrete Hydro-Barrier membrane.
 Smooth the tape and resin by pulling a squeegee or flat trowel over the area.